-- Case-studies: This is another common GD type.
+- Case studies: This is another common GD type.
 Topics are related to business case studies.
 A situation is given to the candidates.
 Candidates are required to discuss their opinions and come to a solution or conclusion.
 In this way, a candidate’s analytical skills and attitude can be tested.
-If the candidate is assigned a management position in a company in the future, how ould he/she deal with problems.
+If the candidate is assigned a management position in a company in the future, how would he/she deal with problems?

 Every GD has a different format but they have more similarities than differences.
-All of them are used to judge confidence, articulation and teamwork qualities of a candidate.
+All of them are used to judge the confidence, articulation, and teamwork qualities of a candidate.

 Evaluation of performance based on GD is done on many different factors.
 There are no marks allocated to each quality and the GD score of a candidate is made up of overall performance considering all the parameters.
 The factors can be divided into individual skills and group skills.

 Under individual skills, you have: